The Stranger (Australian TV series): Synopsis

 A schoolmaster finds an unconscious young man on his doorstep, takes him in, and looks after him.
 A firm friendship develops between the stranger and the headmaster's children Bernard and Jean, and their friend Peter, leading them to discover the stranger's secret: that he is from another planet and has been sent to find a new home on Earth for his people.
 The stranger, Adam, is joined by fellow alien Varossa.
 They live in a society without books where they memorize everything.
 In the second series the children have to enlist the help of the Australian Prime Minister when Peter is kidnapped by the alien, and a procession of intrigues eventually leads them to the aliens' home planet of Soshuniss.

 Production

 The Stranger began life as a six-part radio series, broadcast on the BBC Home Service from December 1963.
 This was written by New Zealand-born author G.K.
 Saunders and starred David Spenser as "The Stranger", Adam Suisse.
 The Australian TV version followed four months later, again scripted by Saunders, produced by Storry Walton and directed by Gil Brealey, with production design by Geoffrey Wedlock.
 Two series of six episodes each were produced in 1964 and 1965.
 It was a major hit in Australia and was sold back to the BBC.
 The first series (episodes 1 – 6) were broadcast on BBC1 on consecutive Thursdays at 17:25, from 25 February to 1 April 1965 but never repeated.
-Series 2 (episodes 7–12), have never been shown on network terrestrial television in the UK.
+Series 2 (episodes 7–12), was shown from Tuesday 11 January 1966 on BBC1 at 17:00.

-The series starred leading stage and radio actor Ron Haddrick as "The Stranger"; the children were played by Janice Dinnen and Bill Levis as Jean and Bernard (Bernie) Walsh and Michael Thomas as their friend Peter Cannon.
-The supporting cast included John Faassen as Mr. Walsh and Jessica Noad as Mrs. Walsh, Owen Weingott as Professor Mayer, Chips Rafferty as the Prime Minister, Reg Livermore as Varossa and Mary Mackay as the female Soshun and Ben Gabriel as the male Soshun.
-Other actors include Ronne Arnold (Dr. Kamutsa – UN), Henry Gilbert (Hutchins – UN), Bernie Baia (Dr. Matoula – UN), Bill Levey, Ivor Bromley as Colonel Nash, and British actor Grant Taylor as Detective Inspector Chisholm and Jeffrey Hodgson as Detective Howell.